 Ministries can easily become corrupted in whole or in part, or, at the least, tolerant of dubious behaviour.
-The solution lens is to examine how improvement can be made through organisational improvement.
-This can range from improving staffing, or improving controls and oversight, through to more radical reforms, such as splitting up a Ministry, or making parts of it into independent agencies.
+Improvement measures range from improving staffing, improving controls and oversight, through to more radical reforms, such as splitting up a Ministry, or making parts of it into independent agencies.

 Example - Afghanistan (2017).
-One recent example is from Afghanistan, where one of the drivers of corruption had been the huge size and un-manageability of the Ministry, which employs 262,000 people, almost 70% of all public officials in the country.
-After a detailed analysis by the Independent recommendations by the President and High Council in 2017, reforms are starting.
+One recent example is from Afghanistan, where one of the drivers of corruption in education had been the huge size and unmanageability of the Ministry, which employs 262,000 people, 70% of all public officials in the country.
+After a detailed analysis by the Independent Corruption Monitoring Committee (MEC) in 2017 and approval of the recommendations by the President and High Council in 2017, reforms are starting.
 See also this summary blog from Pyman (2018).